mfpdev/liveupdate-and-analytics/README.md

       ```
   - Import the Live Update segments:
     * The segments to import is located in the file **segments.txt**
-    * Import the schema by executing the following script (save the script to file first):
+    * Import the segments by executing the following script (save the script to file first):

       ```bash
       #!/bin/bash